 Student Organization Recognition

 All student organizations must complete the annual recognition process by the fall recognition deadline to remain active.
-Late paperwork and/or missing the Student Org Summit may result in a budget reduction.
+Late paperwork and/or missing components may result in a budget reduction.

 New Student Organizations

 New student organizations may submit an application at anytime, but must meet the fall deadline to apply for SUF funds.

 Creating a New Student Organization packet.

 If you have any questions about the student organization application process, please feel free to contact the Assistant Director of Student Involvement, Allison Garver.